 Once this adjustment to total costs for incremental costs has been made, the values in Table 16 are derived during the cost of supply modelling process.
 For the stand-alone costs, each service is allocated a combination of fixed and variable cost pools calculated as per this document.
 Table 17 demonstrates the allocations made.

-Stand-alone cost

-Fixed and variable transmission costs allocated to

-the service

-Metering costs allocated to the service

-Variable distribution costs allocated to the service
+Table 17 - cost pools used to determine stand-alone cost Stand-alone cost Fixed and variable transmission costs allocated to the service Metering costs allocated to the service Variable distribution costs allocated to the service

-The relevant fixed distribution costs allocated to

-the service